 - Research Experience for Undergraduates (REU)

-- University of Hawaiʻi Hawaiian Internship Program (UHHIP)
+- University of Hawaiʻi Hawaiian Internship Program (UH-HIP)

-- Participate in a 4-day pre-internship orientation
+- Participate in a 4-day orientation

 - Submit regular progress reports to PIPES Office

-- Complete a written final project report
+- Complete a final paper

-- Participate in a final student symposium
+- Participate in the end of summer symposium

 - Gaining employment, research experience & skills related to natural resource management and/or tropical conservation science;